 - Student’s background and qualifications for the proposed project.

 - Statement of endorsement by the project's faculty advisor.

 Research will be conducted in accordance with procedures and safeguards normally associated with work in the discipline.
 Faculty supervisors will provide guidance on university and professional standards, regulations, and policies.

 Should your proposal involve international travel, please include the ~$50 registration fee administered by the Office of International Affairs/Study Abroad (OIA) as part of your budget.
 This registration enrolls you in the Lehigh University Student International Services and Insurance Program.

 Undergraduate Research involving Animals or Human Subjects:

-Students who plan to use laboratory animals or human subjects in their research must also include a description of appropriate safeguards and receive Institutional Animal Care and Use Committee (IACUC) or IRB (Institutional Review Board) approval.
-If your proposal calls for IRB approval, our office will need documentation of hte approval before we are able to release grant funding to you.
+Students who plan to use animals or human subjects in their research must also include a description of appropriate safeguards and receive Institutional Animal Care and Use Committee (IACUC) or IRB (Institutional Review Board) approval as appropriate.
+If your proposal calls for IACUC or IRB approval, our office will need documentation of the approval before we are able to release grant funding to you.
 Faculty advisors will assist with guidelines that can be found on the web page of the Office of Research Integrity (research.cc.lehigh.edu/irb or https://research.cc.lehigh.edu/animals).

 Proposal Deadline = March 8th, 2023 for Summer 2023 Projects.